APL-UW Home

 Do I have to complete the summer course at UW?

-Yes, you will be enrolled in a URP seminar course along with others completing internships at UW.
-This credit should be transferable to your home institution.
+Yes, you will be enrolled in a seminar course, which will be transferable to your home institution.

 This depends on your project and mentor.
 Some may have more field or lab work than others while others projects may be more technical or focused on data processing.
 However, our programming includes opportunities to experience field work and hands-on laboratories.